emran07cse/bkashcheckoutwordpressplugin/README.md

 ### Webhook configuration process:
 Share webhook URL to bKash team by collecting from WooCommerce settings for bKash payment gateway.

-### Authorisation (Capture/Void) process:
-To capture a payment collected from customer, merchant has to change order status from ON-HOLD to 'COMPLETED'.
-To void a payment initiate by merchant, merchant has to change order status from ON-HOLD to 'CANCELLED'.

-If merchant wants to handle Capture/Void scenario programmatically, use standard WooCommerce API/Hooks to change the status.

 ### Additional Features